kinecosystem/kin-core-docs/docs/android.md

 ### Query Account Status

-Current account status on the blockchain can be queried using `getStatus` method, status will be one of the following 3 options:
+Current account status on the blockchain can be queried using `getStatus` method.
+Status will be one of the following three options:

 * `AccountStatus.NOT_CREATED` - Account is not created (funded with native asset) on the network.
-* `AccountStatus.NOT_ACTIVATED` - Account was created but not activated yet, the account cannot send or receive KIN yet.
+* `AccountStatus.NOT_ACTIVATED` - Account was created but not activated, the account cannot send or receive KIN.
 * `AccountStatus.ACTIVATED` - Account was created and activated, account can send and receive KIN.

 ```java